harrietty/harrietryder.co.uk/src/blog/farewell-2018.md

 title: 2018 in 5 lists
 date: 2018-12-27
 tags: [reflection, annual-review, personal, new-year]
+description: In which I reflect on the year of 2018 with a series of lists, because the end of the year is the number 1 season for list making and I got thoroughly caught up in the frenzy.
 ---

 ![New years eve fun](./2018-review/nye.jpg)

 Personally, I've always enjoyed reflecting on the year as it draws to a close.
 I'm always susprised, when I take stock of the last 12 months, how much has actually happened - for good or for bad.
-Although I often get to the end of the week feeling like I haven't done anything very interesting or important, it turns out that I *have* been doing things after all, when I stop and take a minute to look back.
+Although I often get to the end of the week feeling like I haven't done anything very interesting or important, it turns out that I _have_ been doing things after all, when I stop and take a minute to look back.

 Here are a few lists that sum up 2018 for me.
 They are mostly positive - 2018 has been on the whole a really positive year for me - but also I just don't feel like dwelling on the negatives here.